GETTING STARTED

 All college courses must have been completed with a final letter grade of “C” or better from a school recognized as an accredited institution.

-In order to be eligible for admission, students are required to complete these prerequisites: English 1A, CS 5, Anatomy 58, Physiology 58, HLC 160, Psychology 1A or 30 or 52, Communications 7, or approved speech and ethnic studies courses, Math 101 or 155 (or higher), RADT 100, and 60 hours of volunteer in a Radiology Department (RADT 99 formally CI 54).
+In order to be eligible for admission, students are required to complete these prerequisites: English 1A (or higher), CS 5, Anatomy 58, Physiology 58, HLC 160, Psychology 1A or 30 or 52, Communications 7, or approved speech and ethnic studies courses, Psych 9 or Math 15 (or higher), RADT 100, and 60 hours of volunteer in a Radiology Department (RADT 99 formally CI 54).
 All coursework must be completed with a letter grade "C" or higher.
 Courses taken as a "Pass/No Pass" will not be accepted.

 In addition to these prerequisites, a "recency" requirement is imposed on Anatomy 58 and HLC 160 to have been completed within the 5-year period prior to the close of the current year application period.